-Responses to bullying behaviours
+4. Responses to bullying behaviours

-When the Classroom Teacher has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with the Student Wellbeing Coordinator, other Teaching staff, SSS, Assistant Principal, Principal and Department of Education and Training Specialist staff.
+When the Classroom Teacher has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with the Student Wellbeing Team, other teaching staff, SSS, Assistant Principal, Principal, Department of Education specialist staff.